Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c1.md

 ![The Diamond and his Pearl](/images-opt/chrecap-0-pearl.webp)

-Things were vibrant, full of life—and the heroes were truly enjoying themselves.
+Things were vibrant and full of life—the heroes were truly enjoying themselves.

 ---